Maximum flight altitude: In the Czech Republic, drones can climb up to a height of 100 meters.

 Time of operations: I recommend using drones only in daylight in the Czech Republic.

 Ascent permits from Germany may be accepted, but special conditions can be granted.
-Drones in cities are generally prohibited.
+Drones in cities are prohibited.

 Good to know: Ignoring the Czech regulations can be punished with a fine of up to 185,000€.